george-hawkins/snippets/j-link-edu-mini.md

 So what are the other pins and why _might_ you connect them:

 * Vref can be connected to the regulated voltage output of your dev board (often labelled 3V3).
-Connecting this pin allows the debugger to detect when the board is powered up and gives it a reference voltage against which it can determing if the SWDIO or SWCLK pins are high (usually, such a reference isn't required but apparently with some boards it can be an issue).
+Connecting this pin allows the debugger to detect when the board is powered up and gives it a reference voltage against which it can determing if the SWDIO or SWCLK pins are high.
+In general, you _should_ connect this pin but you may get away without doing so.
 * SWO is an optional output pin that isn't a core part of SWD but which you can use to output your own debug specific messages, i.e. you can pepper your code with printf-like statements, configured to write to the SWO pin, and this data can be read and output e.g. by your IDE during a debugging session.
 For more on SWO, see e.g. this [tutorial from AdAstra](https://adastra-soft.com/poor-man-arm-cortex-m-swo/) or this [one from @McuOnEclipse](https://mcuoneclipse.com/2016/10/17/tutorial-using-single-wire-output-swo-with-arm-cortex-m-and-eclipse/).
 * RST allows the debugger to trigger hard resets of the MCU on the dev board.
 Depending on how the board is set up this may be necessary (e.g. typical Chinese black-pill boards) but often it is not.